joedski/musings/Typescript/Notes For People Starting Out in TypeScript.md

 > Aside: For numbers, remember that `Infinity`, `-Infinity`, and `NaN` are all `number`s too!
 You won't encounter them most of the time, though.
 If you really think you'll encounter them you can check for them with `Number.isFinite()`.

-For non-primitive values, though, shape gets a little more complex: there are Objects, Arrays, and related to the latter, Tuples.
-Objects are usually defined by a set of properties, Arrays by the shape of the elements inside them, and Tuples by the shape of each element at each given position.
+For non-primitive values, though, shape gets a little more complex: there are Objects, Arrays, Tuples which are somewhat related to Arrays, and Functions.
+Objects are usually defined by a set of properties, Arrays by the shape of the elements inside them, Tuples by the shape of each element at each given position, and Functions by the set of Parameters and the Return Type.

 ### Object Shapes: Interfaces vs Types